SAURABH A. LALL

 • Consideration and Differentiation: Unpacking the Ordering Effect of Impact-Oriented Accelerators on Equity Investment” (with Amisha Miller, Li-Wei Chen, & Peter W. Roberts)

-• Translating Impact: The Role of Intermediaries in Promoting Standardized Impact Measurement Practices in Social Entrepreneurship
+• Of Causality and Comparability: The Role of Impact Measurement in the Field of Social Entrepreneurship

 Picture